kburchfiel/rope/README.md

 # # Part 2: The Phrases Deck and commands/punctuation outlines page

-5.1.
-How the phrases deck was made:
+**5.1.
+How the phrases deck was made:**

+**5.1.1.
+The Phrases in English website**
-5.1.1 The phrases in the spreadsheet and deck came from the wonderful site Phrases in English (http://phrasesinenglish.org/), which allows you to search through an older version of the British National Corpus to find words and phrases.
+The phrases in the spreadsheet and deck came from the wonderful site Phrases in English (http://phrasesinenglish.org/), which allows you to search through an older version of the British National Corpus to find words and phrases.
 (From the PIE website: “"Phrases in English" (PIE) incorporates data from the British National Corpus, but is not affiliated with it.
 This site was developed by William H. Fletcher of the US Naval Academy in consultation with Michael Stubbs of the University of Trier.
 Development was funded in part by the Naval Academy Research Council.”)

-(The rest of 5.1 is pretty technical, so feel free to scroll down to 5.2 if you're not interested in exactly how the phrases deck was created.)
+(The rest of 5.1.
+2 is pretty technical, so feel free to scroll down to 5.2 if you're not interested in exactly how the phrases deck was created.)

-5.1.2.
+**5.1.2.** Creating the list
 I used this site to create lists of the top 100,000 phrases by frequency (with a minimum frequency of 20 appearances in the corpus) for phrases of 2 to 8 words.
 (The minimum frequency stipulation meant that not all of the lists ended up reaching 100,000 results.)
 In addition, I used the site to create a list of all 720 results (no minimum frequency) for the entry \*_* in the search box, which would detect phrases that were entered as single words.

 Please note that some "phrases" in this list were actually single words that had been broken into two parts.
 These words were still included in my final phrase list, but were not added to my Anki deck.

-5.1.3.
 I copied and pasted each of these lists into an Excel spreadsheet.
 Next, I sorted the list alphabetically and put apostrophes in front of entries that started with equals signs to prevent Excel from thinking those entries were formulas.
 After that, I used Excel's find+replace function to replace the space in between words seen in the original lists with a regular space (produced by pressing the space bar once).
 This step was needed because for some reason, the original spaces in the lists generated by the Phrases in English site interfered with Excel's search capability.
 (It was quite striking, once this step was completed, to see Excel tell me: "All done.
 We made 716052 replacements.")

-5.1.4.
 I then used the find+replace function to replace all underscores in the original list with a regular space.
 (Some phrases were represented as one single word using an underscore on one occasion, but as multiple words on another occasion, which would pose issues when trying to remove duplicates.
 Therefore, I wanted to remove these underscores early into this process.
 This produced only 5502 replacements this time!)

-5.1.5.
 I also replaced "per cent" with "percent"; "centre" with "center"; and "colour" with "color."
 Finally, I added a header to the two columns I kept so as to make creating the Pivot Table easier.

-5.1.6.
 I then used a Pivot Tables function to sum the frequency totals of duplicate entries (of which there were quite a few), which also removed the duplicate entries.
 Afterwards, I sorted this list by the number of occurrences of each phrase and entered in frequency rankings for the top ~10,000 or so.

-5.1.7.
-I then and pasted the top ~2,000 phrases into a new spreadsheet for additional manipulatulation, and continued to tweak the formatting so that the entries could be included in ROPE.
+I then copied and pasted the top ~2,000 phrases into a new spreadsheet for additional manipulatulation, and continued to tweak the formatting so that the entries could be included in ROPE.
 (For example, I reformatted some rows of the list to convert entries into actual words.
 This involved removing the spaces that had been added in between words with contracted forms and capitalizing the word “I” when it appeared in phrases.
 All the phrases in the list were originally uncapitalized.)

-5.1.8.
 After building this spreadsheet, my goal was to create a list of around 1,079 common English phrases that could be incorporated into ROPE.
 To build this list, I had a number of criteria:

-5.1.8.1.
-Phrases would be included into my list in order of frequency, with the most frequent phrases getting priority.
+1. Phrases would be included into my list in order of frequency, with the most frequent phrases getting priority.

-5.1.8.2.
-Phrases were always/often/sometimes removed from inclusion (and placed in another category at the bottom of the spreadsheet) if:
+2. Phrases were always/often/sometimes removed from inclusion (and placed in another category at the bottom of the spreadsheet) if:

-1. They were actually a single word after reformatting (see below)
+a.
+They were actually a single word after reformatting (see below)

-2. They contained a proper noun
+b.
+They contained a proper noun

-3. They contained a set of characters that represented a symbol or did not represent a full word (such as "ve got" or "s the.).
+c.
+They contained a set of characters that represented a symbol or did not represent a full word (such as "ve got" or "s the.).
 I believe that in the original list, entries such as "ve got" and "s the" were originally preceded by an apostrope (e.g. 've got and 's the).
 However, because Excel treats apostrophes as special characters when they start an entry, these apostrophes got removed during the above steps.
 This wasn't a major concern for me, however, since I was not planning on including them in my phrases deck in the first place.)

-4. They started with “a,” “an,” or “the,” “his,” or “her” (especially if they were followed by a noun), or started with “to” followed by a verb)
+d.
+They started with “a,” “an,” or “the,” “his,” or “her” (especially if they were followed by a noun), or started with “to” followed by a verb)

-5. They included a number represented by a “#,” or included a written number and a noun (e.g. "two years"; "the three")
+e.
+They included a number represented by a “#,” or included a written number and a noun (e.g. "two years"; "the three")

-6. I didn’t feel that they merited inclusion in the list (for example, “see p”; “and er”; “voice over”; “secretary of”; and “in studio”).
+f.
+I didn’t feel that they merited inclusion in the list (for example, “see p”; “and er”; “voice over”; “secretary of”; and “in studio”).

-7. It represented a single noun (e.g. “secretary of state” and “prime minister”)
+g.
+It represented a single noun (e.g. “secretary of state” and “prime minister”)

-8. It was merely part of another phrase in the list that would account for all or almost all of the uses of that phrase.
+h.
+It was merely part of another phrase in the list that would account for all or almost all of the uses of that phrase.
 For example, I removed “as part” because “as part of the” was also in the list, and there wouldn’t be too many times that I would write “as part” without a “the” following it.
 Similarly, I didn't include "on the other" and "other hand" because "on the other hand" was going to be included.

 Note that due to these removals, the numbers in the "Frequency rank among included cards" column are not contiguous.

-5.1.9.
 Ultimately, I came up with a list of about 1,079 phrases that I then incorporated into the phrase deck.
 I gave all of these words a relative frequency rank, and used that rank to order the cards for import into Anki.
 (Why 1079?
 1079 plus 4201—the number of entries in the single-word deck—equals 5280, the number of feet in a mile.)

-5.1.10.
 However, the phrases deck spreadsheet also includes other phrases/words that ranked in my original list of the top 2,002 entries as well.
 These phrases/words were not included in my Anki deck, but you are welcome to look through them and study them as well.

-5.2.
-Choosing outlines for phrases
+**5.2.
+Choosing outlines for phrases**

-5.2.1.
 Some phrases were covered by one or more original outlines, in which case I listed one of those outlines in the spreadsheet.
 However, I also created a number of outlines for these phrases as well.

 In general, I tried to make phrases phonetic in nature, but some phrases include non-phonetic elements; in some cases, this is because they are based on a single-word outline that is only somewhat intuitive.

 It was ideal, when possible, to create phrases for outlines that were are simply groupings of the outlines for the single words that make up the phrase.
 (For example, TPH- for “in” plus –T for “the” equals TPH-T for “in the.”
 However, such outlines are often mapped to other words.
 In addition, these outlines aren’t always very ergonomic.
 Therefore, such outlines represent only a minority of my phrase outlines.

-5.2.2.
+**5.2.1.** Matching outline element order to phrase element order**

 I preferred that the order of elements in a phrase match the order of elements in its corresponding outline.
-For example, I prefer KU for "can you" because the K (for "can") and the U (for "you") come in the same order as the "can" and "you" in "can you."
+For example, I prefer KU for "can you" because the K (for "can") and the U (for "you") come in the same order as the "can" nd "you" in "can you."
 I often used an asterisk to "reverse" the output of an outline where needed.
 For instance, I use K*U for "you can," as the asterisk "reverses" the order of "can you," resulting in "you can."
 I believe that this convention makes some phrase outlines easier to remember.

-5.2.3.
+**5.2.2.
+Phrases and contractions**
 Asterisks can also be used to convert an outline for a phrase into an outline for a contraction, and vice versa.
 For instance, I use THEL for "they'll," so I added in TH*EL (TH*EL plus an asterisk) for "they will."

-5.2.4.
+**5.2.3.
+Phrases with "an"**

  I also tried to add in options for “an” versions of phrases that ended in “a.”
 These outlines are often similar to the “a” version of the phrase, except that they also have a modification that represents the “an.”
 These modifications often entailed (1 a -P (which is often more ergonomic than a -PB); (2 a –PB; or (3 an asterisk.

-5.3.
-Important notes regarding the phrases deck
+**5.3.
+Important notes regarding the phrases deck**

-5.3.1.
-I do not currently have plans to add in mnemonic stories for these outlines.
+1. I do not currently have plans to add in mnemonic stories for these outlines.
 However, if you believe such stories would be helpful for you, feel free to add in your own stories!

-5.3.3.
-In contrast to the single-word added-in outlines list, there is no limit to how many characters an outline can contain (although I still had a preference for outlines with fewer keypresses).
+2. In contrast to the single-word added-in outlines list, there is no limit to how many characters an outline can contain (although I still had a preference for outlines with fewer keypresses).
 However, for a phrase outline to be included in these lists, it must have only one stroke.

-5.3.4.
-I did not always note what derivative forms of an outline I also added in, so feel free to play around with these outlines and add in your own derivatives as well.
+3. I did not always note what derivative forms of an outline I also added in, so feel free to play around with these outlines and add in your own derivatives as well.

-5.3.5.
-Note that there will be a number of situations in which using a phrase outline involves more keypresses than would using individual word outlines.
+4. Note that there will be a number of situations in which using a phrase outline involves more keypresses than would using individual word outlines.
 However, because you save strokes through the use of the phrase outline, I am confident that with practice, using the phrase outlines will ultimately prove to be faster.

-5.3.6.
-Note to self: to add in additional phrases, see the "New English phrases list for ROPE V4 top 2002" only document.
-If you need even more than 2002 phrases, see the "New English phrases list for ROPE V4" document.
+5. Note to self: to add in additional phrases, see the "New English phrases list for ROPE V4" document.

 ** 6: Command and Punctuation Outlines in ROPE **